DSXiangLi/DecryptPrompt/README.md

   - RETA-LLM: A Retrieval-Augmented Large Language Model Toolkit
   - Inference with Reference: Lossless Acceleration of Large Language Models
   - Generative Agents: Interactive Simulacra of Human Behavior
+  - CAMEL: Communicative Agents for "Mind" Exploration of Large Scale Language Model Society

+### LLM微调经验 (tune_practice_report)
+- 更少，质量更高、更复杂的指令数据带来质变
+    - LIMA: Less Is More for Alignment :star:
+    - Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning -Textbooks Are All You Need
+    - WizardLM: Empowering Large Language Models to Follow Complex Instructions
+- 其他
+    - BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
+    - Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data
+    - A Comparative Study between Full-Parameter and LoRA-based Fine-Tuning on Chinese Instruction Data for Large LM
+    - Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
+    - Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation

 ### 指令数据生成 (instruction_data_gen)
 - APE: LARGE LANGUAGE MODELS ARE HUMAN-LEVEL PROMPT ENGINEERS  :star: